Practicing Yoga Safely: How to Protect Yourself from Hip Injuries

 YogaU Online: Do you think some of the problems we are seeing with hips are the result of the glorification of being flexible?

 Dr. Ginger Garner: Yes, the goal of yoga is not flexibility.
 When I’m teaching or working with a patient, I try not to say the word “flexibility,” and I rarely use the word “stretch.”
-I also don’t tell someone they’re “tight”, or that they need to “stretch that out”.
+I also don’t tell someone they’re “tight” or that they need to “stretch that out”.
 This kind of language can have a big effect on the hips.

 YogaU Online: Yes.
-For many yoga teachers the lack of self-referral by students is also compounded by the fact that many look to the other students in class as a gauge for what they should be doing.
+For many yoga teachers, the lack of self-referral by students is also compounded by the fact that many look to the other students in class as a gauge for what they should be doing.
 It takes time to help students make the psychological shift that the real teacher is their own body and what it tells them.
-How do you help students make this shift, particularly when they are in a mixed level class?
+How do you help students make this shift, particularly when they are in a mixed-level class?

 Dr. Ginger Garner: One way of helping students make that psychological shift to seeing themselves as their teacher is having them fill out forms before they come into a class.
 This allows for more information to be consciously shared from the individual to the teacher so they become more aware of what’s going on with their own body.

 As a healthcare provider, my intake forms are quite thick.
-I want to know everything that’s going on with a patient including previous medical history, medications, diagnostic testing, what’s worked in therapy, what hasn’t worked, and what the other risk factors are.
-And yet, someone can come to yoga class and forget to say they’ve had a cervical fusion, or that they have osteoporosis in the hip.
+I want to know everything going on with a patient, including previous medical history, medications, diagnostic testing, what’s worked in therapy, what hasn’t worked, and what the other risk factors are.
+And yet, someone can come to yoga class and forget to say they’ve had a cervical fusion or that they have osteoporosis in the hip.
 This means we need to get to know our students a little bit more.
-Doing this requires more investment from a teacher or therapist standpoint, but the end result is that we have more of a relationship with our students, and can make them feel safer and more empowered in their yoga practice.
+Doing this requires more investment from a teacher or therapist standpoint, but the end result is that we have more of a relationship with our students and can make them feel safer and more empowered in their yoga practice.

 YogaU Online: We have a course on YogaU with you on this incredibly important topic.
 Can you tell us what you’re covering and what people can expect?

-Dr. Ginger Garner: The course will talk about hip preservation and the surgery called arthroscopy that many people are getting now which is hopefully helping prevent a large number of hip replacements.
-It’s a massive surgery with far more stringent precautions, and an exponentially longer recovery time, but the outcome is that you don’t have the restrictions or need the revision that a hip replacement requires.
+Dr. Ginger Garner: The course will talk about hip preservation and the surgery called arthroscopy that many people are getting now, which is hopefully helping prevent a large number of hip replacements.
+It’s a massive surgery with far more stringent precautions and an exponentially longer recovery time, but the outcome is that you don’t have the restrictions or need the revision that a hip replacement requires.

 Generally speaking, people can have one hip revision, maybe two in their lifetime, and after that, they’re non-ambulatory- unable to walk anymore.
-Hip replacement is a short term fix that should happen at the end of life rather than earlier on.
+Hip replacement is a short-term fix that should happen at the end of life rather than earlier on.
 At its heart, the course is about hip preservation and a way to recalibrate asanas- asana evolution, as I like to call it.

-Then, we will go through some guidelines for asana, and really focus on teaching cues.
+Then, we will go through some guidelines for asana and focus on teaching cues.
 Should you say this, or should you say that?
 Can we get rid of certain phrases in order to help people to pull back and self-regulate a little better?
 What kind of boundaries and red flags do we need to look for in yoga instruction to help yoga teachers, yoga therapists, and yoga practitioners be able to refer themselves or someone they know to a specialized physical therapist?
 In some cases, that PT may refer them on to an orthopaedic surgeon when they do feel like additional testing is actually needed.
 How many serious injuries could be avoided if yoga teachers knew when to make that referral to a PT?

 YogaU Online: It sounds like your course should be mandatory in every single yoga teacher training program in the country.

-I also want to give the early yogis a break and not blame them, because these yoga postures were created for young men and boys; they weren’t calibrated for women with completely different pelvic structures.
+I also want to give the early yogis a break and not blame them because these yoga postures were created for young men and boys; they weren’t calibrated for women with completely different pelvic structures.
 Asanas weren’t created with a knowledge of what a reconstructed pelvis on a non-contrast CT scan looks like; these testing measures weren’t available.
-So now, it’s time that we add the science to the picture and evolve the asana in a way that is compassionate and sustainable for the future.
+So now, it’s time that we add science to the picture and evolve the asana in a way that is compassionate and sustainable for the future.